nginx/unit-docs/source/news/2024/wasm-component-model-part-2.rst

 ======================================

 **cargo-component** will add a cargo subcommand to build Wasm Components without any intermediate steps from our Rust project.
-To install the latest version run the following command:
+To install the latest version, run the following command:

 .. code-block:: bash